 Many basslines that have been synthesized are built off of a sine wave.
 While this creates low-end that is big, full, and round, your bassline may lack upper harmonic content.

 The reason upper harmonics are important is that they can be heard on smaller playback devices like cell phones and laptops.
 Your brain is capable of using these upper harmonics to create a phantom fundamental frequency that may not be audible on the speakers you're listening to.

 Soundtoys’ Decapitator plugin is my go-to choice for adding upper harmonics to basslines.
 It allows you to apply 5 different styles of processing, each with its unique character.
 The iconic “Punish” button will enable you to completely mangle your basslines, which is a fun additional feature.

-Learn more by about creating mixes that sound good on a variety of playback systems by reading “How to Make Your Mixes Translate to Consumer Speakers.”
+Learn more about creating mixes that sound good on a variety of playback systems by reading “How to Make Your Mixes Translate to Consumer Speakers.”